Behaviour-Analytics/moodle-block_behaviour/README.md

 Post-installation set-up:

 The plugin contains some global settings that affect what a user sees when they use the program.
-The settings give the option to grant or revoke the role of researcher to any non-student user enroled in a course the plugin is installed in.
+There is an option to allow students to see their study ID and to show student names instead of sequential numbers in the interfaces.
+If the LORD block is installed, then there is also the option to allow integration with it.
+The settings also give the option to grant or revoke the role of researcher to any non-student user enroled in a course the plugin is installed in.
 The researcher role allows the user to see the current graph configurations and clustering results of other users in that course.
 The researcher can only